ngtquynh/PhoneAuthentication/README.md

   `cd my-app`

+### Front-end

 - To run the front-end, I do the following from `my-app` folder:

   `npm start`

 - Here the folder `my-app` has been changed to `coding_challenge`.
-However, the implementation is the same so I temporarily keep as `my-app`.

-### Front-end
-- Here I created the front-end on `./src` folder with the React `App.js`.
-In the front-end, I created two class inputs: `Phone Number` and `Access Code`, and I retrieve them from two React files: `PhoneNumber.js` and `AccessCode.js`.
-I also added the validating conditions in `validate.js`to make sure the server enforces `Phone Number` to be an integer and to have a maximum length 10 to be able to fetch into the back-end.
-For the `Access Code` input, I also only allow integer and maximum length as 6, and the same fetching method follows.
-Furthermore, my settings in `this.state` guarantee that the submit button is allowed only when I input the phone number first.
-  The default port for the front-end is `3000`, with the URL `http://localhost:3000/`.

-- Finally, I fetched the data by the `handleSubmit` key to pass the data to the back-end URL server and processed the data with two back-end functions: `CreateNewAccessCode` and `ValidateAccessCode`.
-This is convenient since the front-end generates the POST functions automatically and adds the random code with the `Phone Number` into the database.
+- Here I created the front-end on `./src` folder with the React file `App.js`.
+This file initiates the UI interface for both inputs `Phone Number` and `Access Code`.
+The URL to access the front-end after we started React is `http://localhost:3000/`.

 ### Back-end